Who Would Think That Working At A Pancake House…

 Barry University, Orlando, Florida, Master of Science in Anesthesiology, May, 2014

 University of Central Florida, Orlando, Florida, Accelerated Second Degree BSN, Aug, 2009.

-Rochester Institute of Technology, Rochester, New York, Bachelor of Science in Hotel and Resort Management, Nov.
+Rochester Institute of Technology, Rochester, New York, Bachelor of Science in Management, Nov.
 2005.

 American Heart Association